guillaume-hoareau/ELK-CPACF/part3.md

 ## Creating your first search

+You can interactively explore your data from the Discover page.
+You have access to every document in every index that matches the selected index pattern.
+You can submit search queries, filter the search results, and view document data.
+You can also see the number of documents that match the search query and get field value statistics.
+If a time field is configured for the selected index pattern, the distribution of documents over time is displayed in a histogram at the top of the page.

 ### 1. Click on the left tab bar to "Discover".
 ![alt text](https://github.com/guikarai/ELK-CPACF/blob/master/images/Capture%20d%E2%80%99e%CC%81cran%202018-06-20%20a%CC%80%2017.07.05%20(2).png)

 ### 2. Let's start to discover and to explore crypto data sent by LinuxONE virtual machine.
+When you submit a search request, the histogram, Documents table, and Fields list are updated to reflect the search results.
+The total number of hits (matching documents) is shown in the toolbar.
+The Documents table shows the first five hundred hits.

+By default, the hits are listed in reverse chronological order, with the newest documents shown first.
+You can reverse the sort order by clicking the Time column header.
+You can also sort the table by the values in any indexed field.

 Click on Available field MODE as follow:
 ![alt text](https://github.com/guikarai/ELK-CPACF/blob/master/images/Capture%20d%E2%80%99%C3%A9cran%202018-05-24%20%C3%A0%2011.46.45%20(2).png)
-Capture d’écran 2018-05-24 à 11.47.40 (2)

 ### 3. Click on "add" field MODE as follow:
 ![alt text](https://github.com/guikarai/ELK-CPACF/blob/master/images/Capture%20d%E2%80%99%C3%A9cran%202018-05-24%20%C3%A0%2011.47.22%20(2).png)